Structure Learning for Directed Trees: Bounding the Identifiability Gap

+then $\cG$ is identified by the Gaussian score function. \Cref{lm:Ass1} lists conditions guaranteeing that \Cref{ass:identifiabilityOfConditionalMeanScores}, i.e., \Cref{eq:GaussianIdentifiabilityGapExampleSectionBoundIDGap} holds.
+However, postitivity of the identifiability gap for a single model is not sufficient for uniform consistency or consistency under vanishing identifiability.

-We now analyze the identifiability gap for the entropy score and the Gaussian score in more detail.
-More specifically, we will derive a lower bound for the identifiability gaps that is based on local properties of the underlying structural causal models (such as the ability to reverse edges).
+For consistency under vanishing identifiability we need to ensure that the identifiability gap vanishes at a slower rate than $1/\sqrt{n}$; see \Cref{thm:ConsistencyVanishing}.
+Similarly, for uniform consistency over a class of causal additive noise models $\Theta \subset \cT_p\times \cM^p \times \cP^p$, one needs the existence of a strictly positive constant $c>0$ uniformly lower bounding the identifiability gap, i.e., The identifiability gap is an involved quantity.
+In this section, we derive a lower bound that is based on local properties of the underlying structural causal models (such as the ability to reverse edges), using information-theoretic quantities.

 We first consider the special cases of bivariate models (Section~\ref{sec:Bivariate}) and multivariate Markov equivalent trees (Section~\ref{sec:ScoreGapMarkovEquivalentGraphs}) and then turn to general trees (\Cref{sec:ScoreGapGeneralGraphs}).
 However, before we venture into the derivation of the specific lower bounds we first examine the connection between the identifiability gaps associated with the different score functions.
 In this section, we assume that $X\sim P_X$ is generated by a structural causal additive tree model with $\E\|X\|^2<\i$ such that the local Gaussian, entropy and conditional entropy scores are well-defined.
 We neither assume that $\theta$ is a restricted structural causal additive model, i.e., $\theta\in \Theta_R$, nor strict positivity of the identifiability gap, i.e., \Cref{ass:identifiabilityOfConditionalMeanScores}.
 The following result shows that the local node-wise score gaps associated with the different score functions are ordered. \begin{restatable}[]{lemma}{ScoreOrderings} For any $\tilde \cG\in \cT_p$ and for all $i\in V$